samuelemega/unipd-ai-canteens/README.md

 #### Ingredients choice

-We chose metaheuristic approaches (**Genetic Algorithms** and Simulated Annealing) over Soft CSPs because they offer greater flexibility in handling multiple soft constraints—such as nutrition, cost, stock availability, and environmental impact—using a unified objective function.
+We chose metaheuristic approaches (**Genetic Algorithms**) over Soft CSPs because they offer greater flexibility in handling multiple soft constraints — such as nutrition, cost, stock availability, and environmental impact — using a unified objective function.

 The soft constraints we are considering are:
 - Environmental impact